-The final of the 2021 Holden White Cup was held Sunday, August 1 at Cowdray Park Polo Club between undefeated Coppid Owls and Strategic Help for Heroes.
+The Final of the 2021 Holden White Cup was held Sunday 1st August at Cowdray Park Polo Club between undefeated Coppid Owls and Strategic Help for Heroes.
 Storming through the tournament, Coppid Owls completed their impressive run by never trailing in the final, capturing the 6-3 victory to raise the Holden White Cup.

 Although Coppid Owls were held without a field goal in the opening half, the steady presence of Mikey Henderson and Tamara Fox from the penalty line where they combined to shoot a perfect 4 for 4 led their team’s attack.
 Assisting on both of Coppid Owl’s field goals, Henderson was a standout player in the match, effectively guiding play from the number 4 position.
 Meanwhile, Strategic Help for Heroes had their opportunities throughout the match, outshooting Coppid Owls 12-5 but inaccurate 25% shooting kept them from challenging the only undefeated team in the tournament.
 Unable to mount a comeback in the second half, Strategic Help for Heroes fell 6-3 to Coppid Owls in the entertaining final.